Make syrup by combining water and sugar in a large pot (see syrup options in “Syrup Ratios” above).

 Wipe the rim of the jar with a clean towel and place the lid and band on.

-Wipe the rim of the jar clean and place on lid and band.
-Tighten down to finger tip tight and place jar in the water bath canner.
+Tighten the lid to fingertip tight and place the jar in the water bath canner.

-When you've filled the canner, make sure the surface of the water is at least 1 to 2 inches over the top of the jars and bring to a hard boil.
-Start the processing time after the water has reached a full boil and process 20 minutes for pints and 25 minutes for quarts.*
+Start the processing time after the water has reached a full boil and process 20 minutes for pints and 25 minutes for quarts.
+Pro Tip: If you're 1,000 feet above sea level, increase processing time by 5 minutes.